Hamiltonian stochastic Lie systems and applications: Stability for stochastic Hamiltonian systems

-Normally, we call $h_1$ the Hamiltonian of the system, but Hamiltonian stochastic differential equations have several ones.
-In fact, note that $h_1$ need not be conserved.

-It is worth noting that we are mainly interested in Hamiltonian stochastic Lie systems, e.g.

-such that the vector fields $X_1,\ldots,X_r$ span an $r$-dimensional Vessiot--Guldberg Lie algebra of Hamiltonian vector fields relative to a geometric structure structure.
-In particular, we here focus on Hamiltonian Lie systems relative to a symplectic structure whose coefficients in \eqref{eq:HamStoLieSys} depend only on time.
-In such a case, \eqref{eq:HamStoLieSys} is then related to a series of $\ell$-Hamiltonian functions being a linear combination with coefficients depending on time of certain Hamiltonian functions $h_1,\ldots,h_r$ spanning a Lie algebra of Hamiltonian functions relative to the symplectic structure.
-In particular, one will have

-It is standard to call $h_0$ the Hamiltonian of the stochastic differential equation.
-It is immediate that it is not a constant of the motion in general as $\{h_0,h_i\}$ not need to be zero in general.
+Recall that $\widetilde{h}_1$ is normally called the {\it Hamiltonian of the system}, but Hamiltonian stochastic differential equations have several associated Hamiltonians.
+In fact, $\widetilde{h}_1$ need not be conserved even when it is $t$-independent.
+It is immediate that it is not a constant of motion in general as $\{\widetilde{h}_1,\ldots, \widetilde{h}_\ell\}$ not need to be zero in general.
+Notwithstanding, it is remarkable that an $f\in \Cinfty(M)$ is a strong constant of motion for \eqref{eq:HamStoLieSys} if (cf. \cite{LO08})